 We usually make these Banana Pancakes, but this week I decided to change it up and make a batch of banana waffles for breakfast.
 A few tweaks to these Spiced Apple Waffles, and I had a new breakfast favorite.

 Sure, you could make waffles from a box mix, but waffles from scratch are just as easy and taste so much better.
 Trust me.
-Homemade waffle batter is quite simple and easy to make in minutes.
+Homemade waffles are quite simple and easy to make in minutes.

-These Homemade Banana Waffles are absolutely delicious with nothing on them, but they are even better with a few toppings added to the top.
+These homemade waffles are absolutely delicious with nothing on them, but they are even better with a few toppings added to the top.

 Toppings for Banana Waffles: